-At the age of 13, he started his studies at the Royal Danish Ballet School graduating in 2003, and joined the Royal Danish Ballet that same year.
+He started his studies at the Royal Danish Ballet School at 13 years old, graduated in 2003, and joined the Royal Danish Ballet right away.

-He danced in the full repertory of the company and took part in creations of world renowned choreographers: Romeo in Romeo and Juliet (John Neumeier), Albrecht in Giselle (Nikolaj Hübbe after Jules Perrot), The Prince in Cinderella (Tim Rushton), Theseus/Oberon in A Midsummer Night’s Dream (John Neumeier), The Teacher in The Lesson (Flemming Flindt), Lensky in Onegin (John Cranko), Madge in La Syphide (August Bournonville), Golfo in Napoli (Nikolaj Hübbe), Petite Mort (Jiří Kylián), Bella Figura (Jiří Kylián), Short Time Together (Sol León & Paul Lighfoot), The Death That Best Preserves (Natalia Horecna), Cacti (Alexander Ekman), Dancing With Anger (Lotte Sigh), Uncomtaminated (Jacopo Godani), Rhapsody (Nicolo Fonte), Dances at a Gathering (Jerome Robbins), The Unsung (José Limon), La Stravaganza (Angelin Preljocaj), Earth (Jorma Uotinen), Serenade (George Balanchine), Symphony in C (George Balanchine), Symphony in Three Movements (George Balanchine), In Life, In Love and So On (Tilman O’Donnell).
+He danced the entire repertory of the company and took part in creations of world renowned choreographers as a leading dancer: Romeo in Romeo and Juliet (John Neumeier), Albrecht in Giselle (Nikolaj Hübbe after Jules Perrot), The Prince in Cinderella (Tim Rushton), Theseus/Oberon in A Midsummer Night’s Dream (John Neumeier), The Teacher in The Lesson (Flemming Flindt), Lensky in Onegin (John Cranko), Madge in La Syphide (August Bournonville), Golfo in Napoli (Nikolaj Hübbe), Petite Mort (Jiří Kylián), Bella Figura (Jiří Kylián), Short Time Together (Sol León & Paul Lighfoot), The Death That Best Preserves (Natalia Horecna), Cacti (Alexander Ekman), Dancing With Anger (Lotte Sigh), Uncomtaminated (Jacopo Godani), Rhapsody (Nicolo Fonte), Dances at a Gathering (Jerome Robbins), The Unsung (José Limon), La Stravaganza (Angelin Preljocaj), Earth (Jorma Uotinen), Serenade (George Balanchine), Symphony in C (George Balanchine), Symphony in Three Movements (George Balanchine), In Life, In Love and So On (Tilman O’Donnell).